ebaauw/homebridge-hue/README.md

 ### Troubleshooting

 #### Run homebridge-hue Solo
-If you run into homebridge startup issues, please run a separate instance of homebridge with only the homebridge-hue plugin enabled in `config.json`.
-This way, you can determine whether the issue is related to the homebridge-hue plugin itself, or to the interaction of multiple homebridge plugins in your setup.
-You can start this separate instance of homebridge on a different system, as a different user, or from a different user directory (specified by the `-U` flag).
-Make sure to use a different homebridge `name`, `username`, and (if running on the same system) `port` in the `config.json` for each instance.
+If you run into Homebridge startup issues, please run a separate instance of Homebridge with only the homebridge-hue plugin enabled in `config.json`.
+This way, you can determine whether the issue is related to the homebridge-hue plugin itself, or to the interaction of multiple Homebridge plugins in your setup.
+You can start this separate instance of Homebridge on a different system, as a different user, or from a different user directory (specified by the `-U` flag).
+Make sure to use a different Homebridge `name`, `username`, and (if running on the same system) `port` in the `config.json` for each instance.

 #### Debug Log File
 The homebridge-hue plugin outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
-When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the bridge / gateway, for each state change it detects while polling the bridge / gateway, and for each push notification it receives from the deCONZ gateway.
+When Homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the bridge / gateway, for each state change it detects while polling the bridge / gateway, and for each push notification it receives from the deCONZ gateway.
 Additionally, it issues a debug message for each bridge / gateway resource it detects.

 To capture these messages into a log file do the following:

-- When running homebridge manually, start homebridge by issuing:
+- When running Homebridge manually, start Homebridge by issuing:
 ```
 $ homebridge -D 2>&1 | tee homebridge.log
 ```
-Hit interrupt (ctrl-C) to stop homebridge.
+Hit interrupt (ctrl-C) to stop Homebridge.

-- When running homebridge as a service, add `-D` to the `ExecStart` line of the service definition file, typically `/etc/systemd/system/homebridge.service`.
+- When running Homebridge as a service, add `-D` to the `ExecStart` line of the service definition file, typically `/etc/systemd/system/homebridge.service`.
 Then reload by
 ```
 $ sudo systemctl daemon-reload
 $ sudo systemctl restart homebridge